Topological superconductivity induced by spin-orbit coupling, perpendicular magnetic field and superlattice potential: Discussion

 \section{Discussion}

 In this work, we investigated the emergence of TSC from topologically flat bands broadened by a superlattice potential.
 The robust SOC and the superlattice potential are essential components of our model.
-SOC has been experimentally demonstrated in a variety of superconducting compounds, including heavy fermion superconductor compound CePt$_3$Si \cite{Bauer2004,Frigeri2004}, LaAlO$_3$/SrTiO$_3$ interface \cite{Caviglia2010,Reyren2007}, transition metal dichalcogenides superconductors NbSe$_2$ ($T_c=$1-3 K, $H_{\rm c2}=1.4$ T, Ising SOC strength 49.8 meV) \cite{Xi2015,Xi2016,Ugeda2016,Wang2017, Barrera2018}, WTe$_2$ and MoS$_2$ ($T_c=$9.4 K) \cite{Taniguchi2012}, and iron-based superconductors \cite{Borisenko2016}.
-Superlattice potentials can be realized by forming the moir\'e pattern of two-dimensional twisting materials with the well-known example of twisted bilayer graphene \cite{Andrei2020}.
-A superlattice potential has also been achieved by gating periodic patterned dielectric substrates \cite{Forsythe2018,Yankowitz2018,Shi2019,Xu2021,Li2021a}.
+We comment on the relationship of our findings to potential materials platforms.
+A variety of systems have been discovered to exhibit superconductivity with strong SOC, including iron-based superconductors, interfaces of insulating oxides, and transition metal dichalcogenides \cite{Bauer2012,Smidman2017}.
+More detailed, material-specific calculations would be required in the future to establish any specific candidate material, which is beyond the scope of this paper.